dumux/dumux/doc/doxygen/pages/HLDD.md

 #### LinearSolver
 The LinearSolver class is a wrapper for the actual linear solver used to solve the linear system of equations.
 It provides a common interface for different linear solvers.
 In the concrete linearSolver the implementation of the actual solving algorithm is written.
 #### Solver
+The Solver class manages the iterative refinement of solutions by assembling the Jacobian and residuals, solving the linearized equations, and applying the solution updates.
+Furthermore, it handles solution acceptance criteria.
 #### IOField
 #### VTKOutputModule
 #### Coupling Manager